shiningrain/MyReadingList/ai-system/training/notes/chandrashekaran2017speeding.md

 ## speed up
 Their aim is to terminate the trainings who can not beat the best training so far in the future.
 ### Motivation
-1. Training multi-models has tpo much time cost and become infeasible.
+1. Training multi-models has too much time cost and become infeasible.
 2. Previous work requires too much preivous builds to make prediction.

 ### Effect